Why you should consider working at a credit union

 - Recent Stories

-One way we do that is by giving back to the communities we’re in: Spokane, Spokane Valley, the Tri-Cities, Wenatchee Valley and north Idaho.
+One way we do this at Numerica is by giving back to the communities we’re in: Spokane, Spokane Valley, Tri-Cities, the Wenatchee Valley, and North Idaho.

 Should I work for a credit union?

-Numerica employees are empowered to make decisions, and there are many opportunities for advancement and development.
-They support employees’ individual career paths, offering the support necessary to help them advance within the organization.
+Numerica employees are empowered to make decisions, and there are opportunities for advancement and development.
+Numerica supports employees’ individual career paths to help them advance within the organization.

-“The fact that my voice is actually being heard, and things are happening because of it, really does set this company apart from all other companies I’ve worked for,” said Sidney Lorentz, Information Technology Specialist.
+“The fact that my voice is actually being heard and things are happening because of it really does set this company apart from all other companies I’ve worked for,” said Sidney Lorentz, network and systems administrator.

 How are Numerica and other Spokane credit unions active in the community?

-Spokane credit unions give back to the communities they are in by supporting local charities, non-profits and community events.
-They even team up together in support of local nonprofits such as Children’s Miracle Network Hospitals – Sacred Heart Children’s Hospital and pitch in to adopt a Spokane family at Christmas each year.
+Credit unions give back to the communities they are in by supporting local charities, nonprofits, and community events.
+You’ll even see us team up together for causes like the Children’s Miracle Network.

-Numerica, alone, supports organizations such as Second Harvest, Blessings Under the Bridge, Volunteers of America, Wishing Star, Bruce Housing, Kootenai Health Foundation and many other wonderful organizations.
+And this isn’t just a pandemic thing.
+Numerica is committed to giving back at least 5 percent of its earnings each year, supporting organizations such as Second Harvest, Blessings Under the Bridge, Volunteers of America, Wishing Star, Bruce Transitional Housing, Kootenai Health Foundation and many other wonderful organizations.

 What kind of jobs are available at credit unions?

-Many visitors and student tours are surprised by the variety of positions available at credit unions, from entry-level service representative positions to leadership managerial roles.
+When visitors stop by or students tour our facilities, they are often surprised by the variety of positions available at credit unions, from entry-level service representative positions to leadership and managerial roles.

-There are many departments that offer employment opportunities such as Human Resources, Culture and Training, IT, Finance, Member Service and Marketing/Communications.
-Jobs are available in all of the areas we serve including Spokane, Spokane Valley, Tri-Cities, and the Wenatchee Valley.
+There are many departments that offer employment opportunities, such as Human Resources, Organizational Development, Learning and Design, IT, Finance, Member Services, and Marketing/Communications.
+Jobs are available in all of the areas we serve, including Spokane, Spokane Valley, North Idaho, Tri-Cities, and the Wenatchee Valley.

 What are the benefits of working at Numerica Credit Union?

-Again, we know we are biased, but there are so many benefits to working at Numerica!
-Some of the benefits and perks (yep, they are two different things) at Numerica are:
+There are so many benefits to working at Numerica!
+Some of the benefits and perks (yep, they are two different things) include:

 - Tuition reimbursement